SagiPolaczek/tau-slurm/README.md

 # Tips
-1. If `error` is not specified, the output file will contain both the stdout and stderr streams in a well-organized manner.
+1. If `error` is not specified is your SLURM config, the output file will contain both the stdout and stderr streams in a well-organized manner.
 2. Your turn 🫵🏼

 # .bashrc